joyceylee/619/README.md

 models with the Satorra-Bentler LR test and AIC.
 Results demonstrated a preference for the third model.
 Thus, the coparenting unidirectional model was chosen as the final model.

+I did not include output in my syntax because the actual analyses were conducted in ICPSR's Virtual Data Enclave (VDE), where the restricted data is currently stored.
+The VDE does not allow users to manually add or extract content outside of its environment.
+My syntax here were re-typed by hand.
+The output is quite extensive so I could not include them here.
+For those interested in looking at output, please refer to the lavaan project (http://lavaan.ugent.be/).